 illustration of a person with long dark hair, red shirt, holding a megaphone

-Advocate for change with KCSARC
+Advocate for policy change with KCSARC

-About our advocacy
+About our policy advocacy

 KCSARC works at the state, local and federal level to strengthen public policies and resources that support survivors of sexual assault.
 Together with our supporters, partners, and with courageous survivors who participate in our Empowered Voices program, we are proud of the strides we’ve made on a number of fronts.

 • Services at risk: We alerted state legislators that rising demand for services paired with both steep decreases in federal Victims of Crime Act (VOCA) funding and two decades of level state funding put availability of victim services at risk.
 State lawmakers have responded in recent years with one-time supplemental appropriations in the state budget.
 That stopgap funding helped temporarily stave off further reductions in services for victims of sexual assault, domestic violence, child abuse and other violent crimes.
-With our statewide and local partners, KCSARC will continue to advocate at all levels of government for funding and permanent resources that stabilize victim services.
+With our statewide and local partners, KCSARC will continue to advocate at all levels of government for permanent funding resources that stabilize victim services.

 • Preventing sexual abuse, now and in the future: We have ensured every K-12 student in the state of Washington can access comprehensive sexual health education and with it, foundational lessons that better help identify sexual abuse and prevent sexual violence from happening.